SUSTAINABLE GLOBAL EXPERIENCE™

 Being home to the EU parliament and commission, Brussels is hugely influential in fighting climate change.
 It is one of the greenest capitals in Europe working towards a circular economy.
 Stroll through the cobbled streets, try Belgian waffles and visit the world’s biggest beer selection!

-This programme is partially-funded through Cardiff University for eligible students.
-Students will need to pay £500 GBP to help cover accommodation, transport, some meals, and some activities.
+Cardiff University is providing £1300 of funding per eligible student.
+Students will need to pay £200 GBP to help cover accommodation, transport, some meals, and some activities.

-Students from disadvantaged backgrounds may also be eligible to receive an additional £200 GBP university grant to help offset these costs.
+Students from disadvantaged backgrounds may also be eligible to receive an additional university funding grant to help offset these costs, meaning the programme will be fully funded for qualifying students.